-One Poke, Bug or Fact section should be added for each poke, bug or trivia item to be documented.
+Add one Poke, Bug or Fact section for each poke, bug or trivia item to be documented.
 Entries will appear on the 'Pokes', 'Bugs' or 'Trivia' page in the same order as the sections appear in the ref file.

 See Ref files for more information on the format of the Poke, Bug, and Fact (and other) sections that may appear in a ref file.